-- 15 nights' accommodation on a bed and breakfast basis: one night at the Grand Millennium Hotel, Auckland; two nights at the Distinction Hotel, Rotorua; three nights at the Quality Hotel Plymouth International; two nights at the James Cook Hotel Grand Chancellor, Wellington; three nights at the Quality Hotel, Marlborough; two nights at the Quality Elms Hotel, Christchurch; three nights at Scenic Suites, Queenstown
+- 15 nights' accommodation on a bed and breakfast basis: one night at the Grand Millennium Hotel, Auckland; one night at the Distinction Hotel, Rotorua; three nights at the Quality Hotel Plymouth International; two nights at the James Cook Hotel Grand Chancellor, Wellington; three nights at the Quality Hotel, Marlborough; two nights at the Quality Elms Hotel, Christchurch; three nights at Scenic Suites, Queenstown

 - 12 dinners; 3 lunches

 - Visits to Ayrlies, Auckland Botanical Gardens, Hamilton Gardens, Rotorua, Huka Falls, Tikorangi, various sites in New Plymouth, Taranaki Garden Festival, Te Rewa Rewa Bridge, Paloma Gardens, Otari Native Botanic Garden and Wilton's Bush Reserve, Zealandia and the Karori Sanctuary, Wither Hills Vineyards, Marlborough Garden Festival, Christchurch Botanic Gardens, Akanui Historic House and Gardens, Trott's Gardens, Lake Tekapo, Church of the Good Shepherd and the statue of the Collie dog, Mrs Jones' Fruit Shop, Stoneridge Chapel and Water Garden, and Gibbston Valley Winery